mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 E. Intruder Computer Reprogramming.
 The intruder may remove computer programs from his on-board computer, and input other programs in anticipation of their use in later turns.
-Native Player Turn-
-A Native Movement.
+Native Player Turn-A Native Movement.
 The native moves his ships using the movement, gravity, and other applicable rules.
 Ordnance (missiles and sand) which he has launched in previous game turns is moved at the same time.
 B. Native Laser Fire.
 The native may fire his ships' laser weaponry at enemy